davidhintelmann/Heart-Disease/README.md

 # Heart-Disease
- UCI Dataset, Machine Learning, predict if patient has heart disease
+ UCI Dataset, Machine Learning, predict if patient has heart disease.
+ Using Chicago dataset.